 To repaint or not to repaint?

 Why Repaint?
-If your car has been in an accident, suffered door dings, or faded with age, your local collision shop can transform your vehicle into a great looking ride again.
+If your car has been in an accident, suffered door dings, is rusty or faded with age, your local collision shop can transform your vehicle into a great looking ride again.
 If your car is in good shape and runs well, it may make sense to spiff up the exterior.

 When deciding whether to invest in cosmetic repairs for your vehicle, keep in mind that even very minor damage, if not addressed, can leave your vehicle vulnerable to rust over time.
 When damage goes beyond the surface, additional body work may be required.

 Choosing a Paint